Relative Importance Sampling for off-Policy Actor-Critic in Deep Reinforcement Learning: RIS-off-PAC Algorithm

 \begin{remark} $\beta[0,1]$ controls the smoothness.
-The logarithm of the RIS ($\mu_{\beta}$) becomes the ordinary IS ($\frac{\pi(a|s)}{b(a|s)}$) if $\beta = 0$.
-RIS becomes smoother if $\beta$ is increased, and it produces the uniform weight $\mu_{\beta}=1$ if $\beta = 1$.
-It is proved by theorem \ref{theorem3} and \ref{theorem4}.
+The RIS ($\mu_{\beta}$) becomes the ordinary IS ($\frac{\pi(a|s)}{b(a|s)}$) if $\beta = 0$.
+RIS becomes smoother if $\beta$ is increased, and it produces uniform weight $\mu_{\beta}=1$ if $\beta = 1$.
+It is proved by Lemma \ref{lemma1} and \ref{lemma3}.
 Smoothness is directly proportional to the value of $\beta$.
 Variance decreases when smoothness rises.
 Therefore, Smoothness is directly proportional to the stability of off-policy.
-Thus, $\beta$ controls the stability of off-policy as $\beta$ increases, off-policy becomes more stable and vice versa. \end{remark}
+Thus, $\beta$ controls the stability of off-policy, as $\beta$ increases off-policy becomes more stable. \end{remark}

-\begin{remark} The RIS estimator $\hat{\mu}_{\beta}$ is a consistent unbiased estimator of $\pi$. $\hat{\mu}_{\beta}$ has bounded variance because RIS is bounded according to proposition \ref{prop1}.
-The standard IS estimator is unbiased, but it suffers from very high variance as it involves a product of many potentially unbounded importance weights \cite{Wang2016SampleEA,Hachiya2009Adaptive}.
-However, RIS has a lower variance as it does not involves a product of many unbounded weight. \end{remark}
+\begin{remark} The RIS estimator $\hat{\mu}_{\beta}$ is a reliable and unbiased estimate of $\pi$.
+The bounded variance of $\hat{\mu}_{\beta}$ is due to the boundedness of RIS, as stated in proposition \ref{prop1}.
+The conventional IS estimator is unbiased, but it is plagued by significant variance due to the multiplication of numerous unbounded importance weights \cite{Wang2016SampleEA,hachiya2009adaptive}.
+However, RIS exhibits low variance due to the absence of a multiplication involving numerous unbounded weights. \end{remark}